in

 Pro Tip: Hold the meat at this temperature in its WHOLE form rather than slicing if you can, then slice immediately before serving for maximum tenderness and moistness.

-Slicing and Serving Traeger Smoked Brisket
+Slicing the Brisket and Serving

 Always wait to slice your Traeger smoked beef brisket until IMMEDIATELY before your guests are ready to eat.